Interrupted Reaching Out Movement

 “It’s necessary to return to the early interruption, resume the interrupted movement, and bring it to completion.”

-In systemic work, even small shifts in connection may have significant emotional impact.
+In systemic work, even small movements toward connection may have significant impact.

 Possible Healing Sentences